 Careful and complete records should be kept of all campaign transactions.
-Detailed reporting is not required until your campaign reaches the \$1000 mark; however, you should keep in mind that campaign records are subject to audit (by the Fair Political Practices Commission) on a random basis.
+Detailed reporting is not required until your campaign reaches the \$2,000 mark; however, you should keep in mind that campaign records are subject to audit (by the Fair Political Practices Commission) on a random basis.

-There is a special reporting requirement (covered in the FPPC Information Manual) in the event of "late contributions" in the amount of \$1000 or more received or made during the period of October 18 through Election Day.
+There is a special reporting requirement (covered in the FPPC Information Manual) in the event of State and local committees making or receiving contribution(s) that total in the aggregate \$1,000 or more in the 90 days before an election or on the date of the election.
+(See Riverside County Ord.
+913.2)